lmielke/joringels/Readme.md

 ## 1 What joringels does
 - efficiently manage your secrets while maintaining it in a save location i.e. kdbx
-- create dataSafes (bundles of secrets) using combined entries in your secret source
+- create dataSafes (bundles of secrets) using combined entries in your source (i.e. kdbx)
 - serve dataSafes secrets to a single network
     - source ~/.ssp directory serves secrets to a single client
     - source encrypted http connection serves secrets to multiple clients simultaneously